keithlegg/gnelscript/README.md

 Procedural model, Render, composite images.

-I am writing this to learn 3D math and graphic better.
-It is for fun and a tool to teach 3D math and graphics.
+I am writing this to learn 3D math.
+It is for fun and to be used as a platform to teach 3D math and graphics.

 It may even be useful for something.

 Inspired by years of working with Maya 3D and Houdini.
 I love the "ops" idea from houdini, everything is an operator and you chain them together.

+design goals:
+    - simple. - Only do what needs to be done and nothing more
+    - flat code structure as possible.
+All components should be easy to find

 only requires:
     - PIL